Hmong Americans: Notable people

 At least two Hmong have been elected to high public office.
 In 2002, Mee Moua became the first Hmong American legislator when she was elected to fill the Minnesota State Senate seat vacated by Randy Kelly when he was elected mayor of St. Paul.
 She later became the Senate majority whip.
 Cy Thao is a member of the Minnesota House of Representatives.

 At age 14, Joe Bee Xiong fought alongside American soldiers like his father had done.
 When their village fell to the Communists, Xiong and his family fled to a refugee camp in Thailand and eventually ended up in Wisconsin in 1980.
 In 1996, Xiong was elected to the Eau Claire, Wisconsin, city council.
 Xiong was the first Hmong to be elected to a city council in Wisconsin.
 He ran for the state Assembly in 2004.
 Xiong was traveling with family in his native country, Laos, when he died, possibly of heart-related complications.
-Wisconsin Congressman Ron Kind worked with Xiong to investigate reports of human rights abuses against Hmong still in Laos and Southeast Asia and says Xiong was a great community leader and an inspiration to many.
-Another Hmong, Thomas T. Vue, presently serves on the Eau Claire city council.
-Furthermore, Chue Neng Xiong was elected to the Eau Claire, WI school board and sworn into service on April 22, 2013.

-Community leaders and organizations, including Dr. Wangyee Vang, Dr. Cherzong Vang, the Lao Veterans of America, the Lao Veterans of America Institute, the Center for Public Policy Analysis, the Lao Human Rights Council, and others, have sought to educate the public and policymakers about the important contribution of the Hmong people, and Lao Hmong veterans, during the Vietnam War in support of US national security interests.
+Community leaders and organizations, including Wangyee Vang, Cherzong Vang, the Lao Veterans of America, the Lao Veterans of America Institute, the Center for Public Policy Analysis, the Lao Human Rights Council, and others, have sought to educate the public and policymakers about the important contribution of the Hmong people, and Lao Hmong veterans, during the Vietnam War in support of US national security interests.
 In 1997, the Lao Veterans of America dedicated a monument in Arlington National Cemetery, the Laos Memorial, to help honor the Hmong veterans and community for their service to the United States during the Vietnam War and its aftermath.
 Each year, in May, they continue to host annual ceremonies with members of the US Congress and other officials, to honor the service of the Hmong.
 Many Hmong elders and young people attend the ceremonies and events in Washington, D.C.

-Sunisa "Suni" Lee of Saint Paul, Minnesota, is a three time Olympic gymnastic Medalist.
+Sunisa Lee of Saint Paul, Minnesota, is a six time Olympic gymnastic Medalist.
 In the 2020 Summer Olympics, she first won Silver in the Women's artistic team all-around, followed by Gold in the Women's artistic individual all-around and then Bronze in the Women's uneven bars.
+In the 2024 Summer Olympics, she won Gold in the Women's artistic team all-around, followed by Bronze in the Women's artistic individual all-around and Bronze in the Women's uneven bars.
 Suni is also the first Hmong-American Gymnast to perform in the Olympics.

-In 2022 Sheng Thao became the first Hmong American woman elected mayor of a major city in the United States (Oakland).
+In 2022, Sheng Thao became the first Hmong American woman elected mayor of a major city in the United States (Oakland).

+In 2024, Mai Xiong was elected to the Michigan House of Representatives and became the first Hmong American to serve in the Michigan legislature.